AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ### Tagging a restaurant: `tag`

-You can add a tag to a restaurant in the directory.
+You can add a customized tag to a restaurant in the directory.

 Format: `tag INDEX t/TAG [t/MORE_TAGS]`